-Now, more than ever, Construction CRM systems are focused on increasing communication and collaboration for your entire company.
+Now, more than ever, TopBuilder’s Business Management Software is focused on increasing communication and collaboration for your entire company.
 For many construction companies, this opens a new dialogue between your project management department, your sales department, your marketing department, and your accounting department.

 Even if you’re a small team, a Construction CRM can store valuable information that each department can access and use, even if it’s just you wearing multiple hats.

 At the heart of every CRM lives the ability to collect and store information.

 What makes a CRM unique is what it’s capable of doing with that information.
 Unfortunately, not all Construction CRM systems are created equal.
 You’ll need to pay attention to your needs and make sure they align with whichever CRM system you’re evaluating.